-The Board views ethical leadership as one of its core responsibility.
-The Group's ethical culture is guided and led by the tone from the top.
-The ethical principles and values are driven by the Board through RHB's leadership team and are embedded across the Group.
+The Board views ethical leadership as one of its core responsibility The Group's ethical culture is guided and led by the tone from the top and the ethical principles and values are driven by the Board through the leadership team and are embedded across the Group.
+The Board believes that integrity breeds trust and therefore, it is crucial that our staff uphold integrity in order for our customers and clients to place their trust in us.

+The Board fully supports the efforts to set effective safeguards and controls in order to empower staff in maintaining the highest standards of integrity and ethical behavior in all day-to-day dealings and activities.
 To ensure our messages on this matter is consistent, the Group has in place codes of business ethics and conduct for the Board and employees.
-These codes conver the minimum requirements that must be met by our people in doing business the RHB way.
+These codes convey the minimum requirements that must be met by our people in doing business the RHB way by exercising ethical and sound leadership.